googlemaps/ios-places-swift-sdk/README.md

 -   An app targeting iOS 15 or later
 -   A Google Maps Platform [project](https://developers.google.com/maps/documentation/places/ios-sdk/cloud-setup)
-    with the Places API enabled.
+    with the "Places API (New)" service enabled.
 -   An
     [API key](https://developers.google.com/maps/documentation/places/ios-sdk/get-api-key)
     associated with the project above.